First-Year Application Review

 At NC State, we admit students directly into the program they apply to.
 For that reason, our review process is dependent upon your major and interest in the major.
 Let us know which academic program or two you are interested in and why.
 We look for related courses and activities you have been involved in throughout high school.

-• You can select up to two majors on the application depending on your interests.
+- You can select up to two majors on the application depending on your interests.
+Check out our University Catalog to explore major opportunities.

-• If you choose to submit test scores, you can self-report your test scores on your application, and we will consider your highest sub-score from each section across your test dates to create a super-score.
+- If you submit test scores (by choice or because it is required due to having a weighted GPA less than 2.8), you can self-report your test scores on your application, and we will consider your highest sub-score from each section across your test dates to create a super-score.

 Accomplishments and Involvement